sergeyklay/gohugo-theme-ed/exampleSite/content/narratives/narrative.md

 Thank Heaven, I remained but a short time in this distressed situation.
 I was relieved from it by the humane hand of *Mr. David Ruggles*, whose vigilance, kindness, and perseverance, I shall never forget.
 I am glad of an opportunity to express, as far as words can, the love and gratitude I bear him.
 Mr. Ruggles is now afflicted with blindness, and is himself in need of the same kind offices which he was once so forward in the performance of toward others.
 I had been in New York but a few days, when Mr. Ruggles sought me out, and very kindly took me to his boarding-house at the corner of Church and Lespenard Streets.
 Mr. Ruggles was then very deeply engaged in the memorable *Darg* case, as well as attending to a number of other fugitive slaves, devising ways and means for their successful escape; and, though watched and hemmed in on almost every side, he seemed to be more than a match for his enemies.

 Very soon after I went to Mr. Ruggles, he wished to know of me where I wanted to go; as he deemed it unsafe for me to remain in New York.
 I told him I was a calker, and should like to go where I could get work.
 I thought of going to Canada; but he decided against it, and in favor of my going to New Bedford, thinking I should be able to get work there at my trade.
-At this time, Anna,<sup><a href="#fn2" id="ref2">\*</a></sup> my intended wife, came on; for I wrote to her immediately after my arrival at New York, (notwithstanding my homeless, houseless, and helpless condition,) informing her of my successful flight, and wishing her to come on forthwith.
+At this time, Anna,{{< footnote "fn2" >}} my intended wife, came on; for I wrote to her immediately after my arrival at New York, (notwithstanding my homeless, houseless, and helpless condition,) informing her of my successful flight, and wishing her to come on forthwith.
 In a few days after her arrival, Mr. Ruggles called in the Rev. J. W. C. Pennington, who, in the presence of Mr. Ruggles, Mrs. Michaels, and two or three others, performed the marriage ceremony, and gave us a certificate, of which the following is an exact copy:

-> This may certify, that I joined together in holy matrimony Frederick Johnson<sup><a href="#fn3" id="ref3">\*</a></sup> and Anna Murray, as man and wife, in the presence of Mr. David Ruggles and Mrs. Michaels.
+> This may certify, that I joined together in holy matrimony Frederick Johnson{{< footnote "fn3" >}} and Anna Murray, as man and wife, in the presence of Mr. David Ruggles and Mrs. Michaels.
 >
 > JAMES W. C. PENNINGTON
 > New York, Sept.
 15, 1838